gvwilson/thirdbit/src/fiction/still-book/index.md

 Mister Leaf's eyes glittered.
 "Try what?" he asked.

 *Tick tick tick tick tick* chattered Still's clockwork.
 "Would you like to play my violin?
-I---I don't think I'd mind."
+I—I don't think I'd mind."

 "Are you sure?"
 Mister Leaf asked.